MaximeREDIER/Obsidian-Plugin/README.md

 3. A window will appear with a list of folders.
 Click on a folder to create your note there.

 Use via hotkeys :
-In the hotkeys sections of the paramaters search for "Create
+In the hotkeys sections of the paramaters search for "New Note Location: Create note in a chosen folder".
+And then add the hotkey of your choice.
+There is no hotkeys attributed by default.
 ## License

 This plugin is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/), which means you can use and modify it for non-commercial purposes, but you cannot sell it or use it commercially.